-We engage with parents through an open-door ethos, parents' evenings, festivals, other celebrations and name of event are considered a priority at the school.
+We engage with parents through an open-door ethos, parents' evenings, festivals and other celebrations.

 It is important to involve children in decision-making and the organisation of the school, teaching students the importance of participation and making a difference to the school, local community and beyond.